Sankey Diagram

 - Find usages to locate where nodes are referenced

-- Inspections to validate your diagram structure
+- Inspections to validate diagram structure

 Quick Syntax Reference